manuelfreude/sales-forecast-retail/README.md

 ### Domain Background

 The project will investigate a problem that is often encountered in the business context.
-Sales forecasting is an imporant task for estimating cash flow and required inventory levels.
+Sales forecasting is an important task for estimating cash flow and required inventory levels.
 The better the sales forecasting is, the better a company can predict it's cash balance and organize its supply chain.
 Some exemplary algorithms to solve this problem are regression techniques, which have been frequently discussed in academics (e.g. https://link.springer.com/article/10.1007/s00521-016-2215-x).
 The dataset for the capstone project is obtained from https://www.kaggle.com/c/rossmann-store-sales.
 Rossmann operates over 3,000 drug stores in 7 European countries, mainly Germany.

 ### Problem Statement